Greasing the Rusty Hinge

 "Blind" injections have an accuracy rate of 65-80%.
 Missing the capsule means the expensive gel is wasted in fat tissue.
 At our Vigan clinic, Dr. Rabara utilizes live High-Frequency Ultrasound to guarantee 100% intra-articular delivery, ensuring maximum return on your medical investment.

-Molecular Degradation and Repeat Intervention Timelines
+Molecular Degradation: The Sorbitol Shield and Repeat Intervention Timelines

 Don't Waste Expensive Medicine: The Ultrasound Advantage